mrismanaziz/Reforestation/README.md

-## I asked the surgeon if I could administer my own anesthetic, they said: go ahead, knock yourself out.
+## I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.